kalm/kalm.js/packages/kalm/README.md

 <img align="center" alt="perf" src="https://kalm.js.org/images/kalmv3chart.png" />

 The performance gain comes from buffering packets before sending them- eventually sending batches instead of individual packages.
 The more traffic getting processed, the better the improvement.
-You can read more about the algorithm [here](https://en.wikipedia.org/wiki/Nagle%27s_algorithm)
+Many strategies are offered as routines.
+You can read more about the packet buffering algorithm [here](https://en.wikipedia.org/wiki/Nagle%27s_algorithm)

 ## Install